|EPY 505 Measurement and Evaluation||3 SH|

 |EPY 628 Working with Grieving Families and Children in Schools||3 SH|

 This course is designed for teachers, school counselors, and mental health professionals.
 The course will provide participants with a working knowledge of the grieving process for families and children from a developmental perspective.
 The cognitive theories of Jean Piaget and David Elkind and the psychosocial theory of Erik Erikson will be applied to the grief stages as developed by Elisabeth Kubler-Ross.
 Teachers and counselors will acquire the knowledge and skills needed for working with students and families who have experienced a loss in their family.

 |EPY 630 Introduction to Psychopathology

 This course introduces students to basic issues related to diagnosis and treatment of psychopathology frequently encountered in clinical practice in schools and community agencies.
-The behavioral, cognitive and affective consequences of major mental disorders will be explored with the goal of developing effective counseling interventions and treatment plans.
+The behavioral, cognitive, and affective consequences of major mental disorders will be explored with the goal of developing effective counseling interventions and treatment plans.
 Emphasis will be on use of the DSM-IV diagnostic criteria.
-Prerequisite: M.S. in Counseling, enrollment in the counselor education program or permission of the instructor.
+Prerequisites: M.S. in Counseling, enrollment in the counselor education program, or permission of the instructor.